janardanchavan/R/Note5 - Scatter Plot.md

 # Scatter Plot
 Scatter diagrams or plots  provide a graphical representation of the relationship of two continuous variables.
+<strong>Be Careful - </strong>Correlation is not cause and effect relationship.
+Judge strength of relationship by width and tightness of scatter.

 ### Positive Correlation
 If x increases y also increases, it is called as positive correlation.